Information for New Residents

 When do we get our housing assignments?

 You can check your assignment status by logging onto your housing account by going through the housing application link.
 Please remember to keep your contact information current with Residential Living.
 Your housing assignment will include the following: building & room assignment, roommate name, email of your roommate, the move-in date and other relevant information.
 These will be avliable after August 3rd, 2016.

-What your assignment means
+What does your assignment mean?

 Your room number indicates which building and room number you are assigned.
 For instance, if your room assignment says “1-110” this means you are in Lobo Village 1, room 110.
 Fletcher is designated with an “F” and Lobo village 2 with “2”.
 You can always check your assignment status by logging onto your housing account by going through the housing application link.

 Over assignments have a “C” room designation.
 If your room number has a “C” designation (e.g. 1-110C) then you are in a triple assignment.
 Residents that are over assigned will be in the “B” bedroom with another person for a total of 3 people per unit.
 All 3 students will be financially compensated for their inconvenience.
 Please see our compensation plan for more information.
 Students that are over assigned will have 24 hours to relocate once a new space becomes available.
 While we try to make every effort to accommodate our student’s wishes, students in over assigned status do not have a choice of building, room number and roommate when they are reassigned to a permanent assignment.